asi-alliance/asi-chain-indexer/README.md

 ---

-A high-performance blockchain indexer for ASI-Chain that synchronizes data from RChain nodes using the Rust CLI client and stores it in PostgreSQL for efficient querying.
+A high-performance blockchain indexer for ASI-Chain that synchronizes data from ASI nodes using the Rust CLI client and stores it in PostgreSQL for efficient querying.

 ## Latest Version